brysonli12/Testing-some-things/someHelp.md

 [See example #6 on the page: http://www.wtamu.edu/academic/anns/mps/math/mathlab/int_algebra/int_alg_tut27_gcf.htm]

 ## For problem 39
-Do you remember what the form of (a+b)^2 is (recognizing this form is helpful in this case)?
+Do you remember what the form of `(a+b)^2` is (recognizing this form is helpful in this case)?
 You might need to factor out a negative or something. [see your textbook and also this resource: http://hotmath.com/hotmath_help/topics/square-of-a-binomial.html ](http://hotmath.com/hotmath_help/topics/square-of-a-binomial.html)

 ## For both problems

-you will need to factor difference of squares
+You will need to factor difference of squares<br>
-Do you remember how a^2-b^2 can be factored? [see some examples here: https://www.youtube.com/watch?v=tvnOWIoeeaU]
+Do you remember how `a^2-b^2` can be factored? [see some examples here: https://www.youtube.com/watch?v=tvnOWIoeeaU]

    <!--
 </xmp>